 The types of case closures that can occur include "Rehabilitated" and "Other Than Rehabilitated."
 Cases closed "Rehabilitated" are considered successful employment outcomes.
 Cases closed "Other Than Rehabilitated" involve all other types of closures, including those closed due to Applicant Status, eligible status, and service status.
 The specific criteria outlined in the guidelines section must be met when proceeding with a case closure.
 In all instances, a closure letter must be sent to the participant that outlines the reason(s) for closure.
 A copy of that letter must be kept in the electronic case file.
-The participant should also be provided with a copy of the Participant Rights and Responsibilities form and, when possible, provided through appropriate modes of communication with an explanation of the participant's rights.
+The participant will be provided with a copy of the client rights and responsibilities.
+Rights and responsibilities will be explained in an appropriate mode of communication for the participant.